huggingface/simulate/integrations/Unity/simulate-unity/Assets/SimEnv/README.md

-This package provides core backend functionality for the Hugging Face SimEnv project: (https://github.com/huggingface/simenv).
+This package provides core backend functionality for the Hugging Face Simulate project: (https://github.com/huggingface/simulate).

 To use this package, add a GameObject to the scene, then add a `Simulator` component to it.